Memotech-Bill/PicoBB/README.md

 ### Usage Notes

-The code has been designed for use with the VGA demonstration board.
-To use (once the Pico has been programmed):
+To use (once the Pico has been programmed), assuming a Pico on a VGA Demo board:

 * Power should be applied to the micro-USB socket on the demo board.
 * The keyboard should be connected to the USB socket on the Pico itself.
 A USB to micro-USB adaptor will be required.
 The Pico is somewhat selective as to which keyboards work, cheap keyboards may be better.
-* The SD card is used in SPI mode, and Pico GPIOs 20 & 21 are used for serial input and output.
-On the Pimoroni board, cut the links between these GPIOs and SD_DAT1 & SD_DAT2.
-Optionally solder a 2x3 header in place for a serial connection.
-From BBC Basic printer output is sent to serial.
-It is currently also used for diagnostic output.
 * An SD or SDHC card may be used, It should be formatted as FAT.
-* Sound output (if implemented) uses the I2S DAC on the VGA demo card.
-If required an amplified speaker or amplified headphones should be connected to the DAC socket on the VGA demo board, not to the PWM socket.
+* If required an amplified speaker or amplified headphones should be connected to the socket on the VGA demo board.
+If using I2S sound (the default) then use the socket labelled DAC.
+If using PWM sound then use the PWM socket.

 #### Video Modes